Carmen Peralta, MD, MAS

-Dr. Peralta is Assistant Professor in Residence based at UCSF Moffit-Long and the San Francisco VA Medical Center.
+Dr. Peralta is Associate Professor in Residence based at UCSF Moffit-Long and the San Francisco VA Medical Center.
 Her research activities focus on three major areas: (1) Translational approaches to understanding mechanisms for racial/ethnic disparities in kidney disease; (2) Hypertension, arterial stiffness and kidney disease; and (3) Novel biomarkers for detection, classification and risk stratification of early kidney disease.

 Dr. Peralta has established collaborations with a multi-disciplinary team of investigators in nephrology, general internal medicine, epidemiology, and human genetics both at UCSF and around the country.
 She is an active member of the renal working groups in several major ongoing cohort studies that include The Multi-Ethnic Study of Atherosclerosis (MESA), the Cardiovascular Health Study (CHS) and the Coronary Artery Risk Development in Young Adults (CARDIA) Study.
 Dr. Peralta is also a member of the national steering committee for research of the Kidney Early Evaluation Program (KEEP) from the National Kidney Foundation.

-Dr. Peralta's work is funded by a K23 and RO3 awards from the National Insitutes of Health (NIDDK) and a Harold Amos Faculty Development Award from the Robert Wood Johnson Foundation.
+Dr. Peralta's work is funded by the National Insitutes of Health (NIDDK) and a Harold Amos Faculty Development Award from the Robert Wood Johnson Foundation.

 Derived automatically from this person's publications.